-The Center is celebrating 25 years of gun violence prevention with a special virtual symposium on March 3, 4PM ET.
-The event will reflect on the Center's history and achievements, feature dynamic conversations between leaders in the field, and provide a vision for what lies ahead.Register Now
+The Center celebrated 25 years of gun violence prevention with a special virtual symposium on March 3.
+The event reflected on the Center's history and achievements, featured dynamic conversations between leaders in the field, and provide a vision for what lies ahead.Watch Now

 Join us for a unique opportunity to learn more about this evidence-based approach to reducing gun violence through scientific data and first-person accounts of those who are on the front lines using ERPOs as a tool to save lives.Register Now